 PRG is in dialogue with suppliers and factories on how production has an impact on people and the environment.
 This is always a topic in meetings and visits with the suppliers and factories.
-We encourage suppliers and factories to improve any areas related to these topics and we have, by introducing environmental certifications like the Nordic Swan Ecolabel and GOTS, improved and assured that production is set up to reduce the social and environmental impact.
+We encourage suppliers and factories to improve any areas related to these topics.
 In social audits we encourage the factory to let the auditor perform interviews with the workers as part of the social audit.